NLnetLabs/domain/README.md

 * [dnsi](https://github.com/NLnetLabs/dnsi) – a command-line tool to inspect
   various aspects of the DNS
 * [dnst](https://nlnetlabs.nl/projects/domain/dnst/) – a set of binaries
-  that reimplement some of the widely used ldns  utilities in the Rust programming language.
+  that reimplement some of the widely used ldns utilities in Rust
 * [mimir](https://github.com/NLnetLabs/mimir) – a DNS proxy and load balancer

 ## Minimal Supported Rust Versions